Establishing Paternity in Wisconsin

 Marital presumption and the VPA can be overruled by the courts with the proof of genetic testing.

 If the parties claiming to be the parents of a child disagree on paternity, they schedule a hearing with the court.
 If the potential father does not show up to court, the court has the ability to name him the father as a default ruling and child support can be established.

 It is important to speak with a family law attorney before these hearings, so you are prepared and know what the best course of action is for your situation.
-Here at Sterling Law Offices, we help with paternity actions and as well as potential custody, placement, or child support cases afterwards.
+Here at Sterling Law Offices, we help with paternity actions and the custody, placement, or child support cases that come afterwards.

 If either party wants proof of whether or not the potential father is the biological father, then the court orders genetic testing.

 4.)
 Genetic Testing for Conclusive Paternity Determination

 Genetic testing will prove whether the person in question is the biological parent of the child.
 The paternity test is done on cells obtained from a cheek swab.
 It's a little confusing, but the test needs to not rule out the tested person as a potential match.
 So, it must show that the statistical probability of him being the father is 99.0% or higher.

 The 2019 Senate Bill 158 also allows parents to use genetic testing to establish paternity outside the courts.
 There is now an easy administrative process to prove paternity without the need for a hearing.
 This process begins with a subpoena from the child support agency to have the child, mother, and father genetically tested.